bradym05/VoldexCodeTest-Repository/README.md

 -Underscores in object names are converted to spaces for display. <br />
 -PaycheckMachine increments player's money and resets money available for collection when touched. <br />
 -Player's receive their paychecks via one core loop every 5 seconds instead of indiviudal loops for each tycoon. <br />
+-Pad purchase attempts fire an event to the player to animate the pad. <br />
+-Pads are destroyed after 5 seconds to give player's time for animation. <br />

 CustomSignal:<br />